Chainguard Custom Assembly

 Limitations

-The packages you can add to an image are those that your organization already has access to based on the Chainguard Images you have already purchased.
+The packages you can add to a container image are those that your organization already has access to based on the Chainguard Images you have already purchased.
 Additionally, you can only add supported versions of packages to a customized image.

 Lastly, while Custom Assembly is in its beta phase it can only be configured from the Chainguard Console.